DABUR

 Dabur India flags short term sales disruption in second quarter

-Oct 7 (Reuters) - Consumer goods maker Dabur India DABU.NS said on Tuesday that it saw a short-term moderation in sales during the second quarter ended September, as consumers deferred purchases and retailers rushed to liquidate higher priced inventory ahead of the government's sweeping goods and services tax cuts.
+Oct 7 (Reuters) - Indian honey-to-packaged juice maker Dabur DABU.NS said in a business update on Tuesday that it expects a short term moderation in sales during the second quarter of fiscal 2026, on account of a temporary sales disruption after the government's sweeping goods and services (GST) tax cuts.

 (Reporting by Ananta Agarwal in Bengaluru; Editing by Ronojoy Mazumdar)

-Oct 7 (Reuters) - Consumer goods maker Dabur India DABU.NS said on Tuesday that it saw a short-term moderation in sales during the second quarter ended September, as consumers deferred purchases and retailers rushed to liquidate higher priced inventory ahead of the government's sweeping goods and services tax cuts.
+Oct 7 (Reuters) - Indian honey-to-packaged juice maker Dabur DABU.NS said in a business update on Tuesday that it expects a short term moderation in sales during the second quarter of fiscal 2026, on account of a temporary sales disruption after the government's sweeping goods and services (GST) tax cuts.

 (Reporting by Ananta Agarwal in Bengaluru; Editing by Ronojoy Mazumdar)